Top seven reasons why Christians should give anonymously

 God’s Word tells us that we are to give to the Body of Christ without expecting anything in return—giving to the Body as an expression of our love and gratitude for Christ. “[F]reely ye have received, freely give” (Matthew 10:8, KJV).

-Several Christian motivational speakers have noted that there are only three basic motivations in humanity.
+Several inspirational event host motivational speakers have noted that there are only three basic motivations in humanity.
 The humanistic world can only relate to the first two of these, but the Christian can experience the third as well.
 They are:

 1) The fear of what I might lose – the primary thrust behind communism

 2) The hope of what I might gain – the primary thrust behind capitalism

 3) The love of what I might give – the primary thrust behind Christian stewardship

 While all of these motivations are in play in true Christian ministry, the foremost motivation—the one that separates Christianity from all other systems—is the love of what I might give.
 Although the first motivation is trying to avoid an effect, and the second is trying to cause an effect, the third is an effect.
 An effect caused by God’s love in my life.
 It is a motivation of gratitude because of what God has already done.
 “We love him, because he first loved us. … And this commandment have we from him, That he who loveth God love his brother also” (I John 4:19 & 21, KJV).